oldcomputerjunk/oldcomputerjunk.github.io/_posts/2020-07-11-long-time-no-blog.markdown

 First, in this same update I fixed some broken formatting in [/reminder/]().
 So lets merge that back to master and try again ... 🕟 ... well, that worked.

 So what is wrong with my new article?
 Only thing obvious is the filename - I have the date transposed, so fix that, but that should not be it - the filename is really arbitrary only used for sorting, the date comes from the blog entry YAML metadata header.
 Well, try again ... 🕟 ...

+Failed again!
+Time to rip things out and divide and conquer.

+I started by copying another article, editing the metadata then adding text.

+I had added a tag `2020` so first change that to `wtf2020` maybe it doesnt like tags with a number ... 🕟 ...